Gingerbread biscotti is a festive way to start your morning. Drizzled in white chocolate, this treat pairs well with hot coffee.

 - 2 tablespoons crystallized ginger optional

-In a bowl, whisk together all the dry ingredients—flour, brown sugar, ginger, cinnamon, ground cloves, ground all spice, baking powder, baking soda, and salt.
+- In a bowl, whisk together all the dry ingredients—flour, brown sugar, ginger, cinnamon, ground cloves, ground all spice, baking powder, baking soda, and salt.
 Set aside.

-- In a stand mixer with a paddle attachment, stir together eggs, molasses, and vanilla until well combined.
-Slowly add the flour mixture and mix until it forms a doughy ball.*
+- In a stand mixer with a paddle attachment, mix together eggs, molasses, and vanilla until well combined, about 1 minute.
+Slowly add the flour mixture and mix until it forms a doughy ball, about 2 minutes.² Scrape the edges and bottom of the bowl if necessary.

-Either dip biscotti in the chocolate or transfer melted chocolate to a bag and drizzle chocolate over the biscotti.
+- Use a spoon to drizzle chocolate over the biscotti.
 Allow chocolate to harden and enjoy with your coffee!

-*If the dough is too wet, like a cookie dough, add some flour 1 tablespoon at a time until it forms a ball.
-If it is too dry and crumbly, add some water 1 tablespoon at a time.
+- If the dough is too wet, like a cookie dough, add some flour 1 tablespoon at a time until it forms a ball.
+If it is too dry and crumbly, add some milk 1 tablespoon at a time.